School Meals & Milk

 Please do not top up your child's ParentPay dinner money account if they are in Reception, Year 1 or Year 2 as they will not be charged for school meals until they move into Year 3 or the UIFSM scheme ends.

 A carton of milk can be provided to each child every day at a cost of £11.50 per term.
 The cost of the milk is subsidised by the Intervention Board.

-Milk is provided free of charge to pupils who are in receipt of free school meals up to Year 2.
+Milk may also be provided free of charge to pupils who are in receipt of free school if they meet the eligibility criteria.
 Milk is also provided free of charge to pupils in Reception who are not yet 5.
 The cost of milk becomes chargeable at the start of the term before they turn 5.

 Free School Meals